yiisoft/rbac-cycle-db/README.md

 ## Requirements

 - PHP 8.1 or higher.
-- In case of using with SQLite, minimal required version is 3.8.3.
+- In the case of using with SQLite, a minimal required version is 3.8.3.
-- In case of using with SQL Server, minimal required version of PDO is 5.11.1.
+- In the case of using with SQL Server, a minimal required version of PDO is 5.11.1.

 ## Installation